 Because the secrecy still makes it virtually impossible for a person to prove that they should not be on the No-Fly List, it gives the FBI enormous unchecked power to abuse the list and use it unlawfully as a coercive tool to intimidate individuals – such as those in Muslim communities – into being informants.
-This lawsuit argues that the FBI acted unlawfully when, knowing full well that our clients did not pose any legitimate threat to aviation security, they put our clients on or kept them on the No-Fly List because they refused to spy on their communities.
+This lawsuit argues that the FBI acted unlawfully when, knowing full well that our clients did not pose any legitimate threat to aviation security, agents put our clients on or kept them on the No-Fly List because they refused to spy on their communities.

 What is the issue before the Supreme Court?

 The legal question before the court is whether Congress intended to allow for individuals to receive damages when government officials have interfered with their freedom to practice their religion.

 In 2015, a district court judge dismissed this case against the individual FBI agents, refusing to allow the men to seek damages for the harm they suffered as a result of being placed on the No-Fly List.
 In dismissing the case, the district court reasoned that even if the federal agents had violated the Constitution, a 1993 statute, the Religious Freedom Restoration Act (RFRA), does not currently afford a damages remedy for the specific type of religious and speech retaliation the men suffered.

 Why is this case important?

-Communities continue to be targeted by law enforcement, and we need accountability for abuses.
+Communities continue to be targeted by federal law enforcement, and we need accountability for abuses.

 The government wants its officials to be above the law, but they are not.
 Federal agents are untethered and unfettered, and the courts must play a role in holding them accountable for their abuses.
 A financial penalty is one way to do this.
 Without accountability for past abuses, it will be even more difficult to fight the impunity we are seeing now from the Trump administration and deter future government officials from committing serious abuses.
 This case presents an opportunity to push back, through the imposition of liability, on federal agents’ abuse of power.